|

 individualized

-medicine: Another term for pharmacogenomics.
-One key issue
+medicine: Another term for pharmacogenomics or

 for pharmacogenomics is just how individualized drug therapies are going to